Greengamefire/Mario-Kart-World-Manual-AP/README.md

 Special cup - gold 150cc,

-Gold trophy 1 from any cup,
+1 gold trophy from any cup: 0

-Gold trophy 2 from any cup,
+2 gold trophys from any cup: 0

-Gold trophy 3 from any cup,
+3 gold trophys from any cup: 0

-Gold trophy 4 from any cup,
+4 gold trophys from any cup: 0

-Gold trophy 5 from any cup,
+5 gold trophys from any cup: 0

-Gold trophy 6 from any cup,
+6 gold trophys from any cup: 0

+7 gold trophys from any cup: 0

+8 gold trophys from any cup: 0

 # Contact-Me
 If you have any Questions, Bugs, or Additions that you may want to add or notify me of, please feel free to tell me them in the Manuals for Archipelago server thread for Mario Kart World and @greengamefire or dm me for anything relating to this